herrera-luis/docker_for_development_backend_nodejs/README.md

 # Api for todos

-You could do one of the following ways to run the api for todos
+You could do one of the following ways to run the api for todos.

+> *Remember start database before de api server*

 ## Node way

 - Install dependencies: `$npm install`
 - Run the tests: `$npm test`
 - Run the api: `$npm start`
-- Start database: ```You need install postgresql and create tododb database```
+- Start database: `You need install postgresql and create tododb database`

 ## Host way